kanchantewary/learn-pyspark/notes/kafka.md

 ### Zookeeper configuration
+Zookeeper manages kafka brokers.
+It helps in performing leader election.
+Kafka manages all metadata in zookeeper (but not consumer offsets any more in recent kafka versions).

+All Kafka brokers can answer a metadata request that describes the current state of the cluster: what topics there are, which partitions those topics have, which broker is the leader for those partitions etc.

+ZooKeeper is responsible for:

+    Electing a controller broker - and making sure there is only one Cluster membership - allowing brokers to join a cluster Topic configuration - which topics exist, how many partitions each has, where are the replicas, who is the preferred leader, what configuration overrides are set for each topic
+    Quotas - how much data is each client allowed to read and write ACLs - who is allowed to read and write to which topic

+There is regular communication between Kafka and ZooKeeper such that ZooKeeper knows a Kafka broker is still alive (ZooKeeper heartbeat mechanism) and also in response to events such as a topic being created or a replica falling out of sync for a topic-partition.

 Apache Kafka uses Zookeeper to store metadata about the Kafka cluster(broker and topic metadata), as well as consumer client details (consumer metadata, partition offsets) config/zookeeper.properties